 Rides in Super Nintendo World

 One of the most popular rides at Universal Studios Japan is Mario Kart: Koopa’s Challenge.
-We know the Koopa King as Bowser here in the States; the ride’s name will be changed accordingly when the ride opens in Hollywood.
-The Bowser name is also expected to be used when Florida’s version eventually opens.
+We know the Koopa King as Bowser here in the States; the ride’s name has been changed accordingly upon opening in Hollywood and in Florida.

 The innovative ride system uses Augmented Reality to add 3D characters and elements to the real-life scenery you pass in your kart — you’ll feel like you’re right in the middle of a MarioKart race, steering your kart, throwing (and dodging) shells, all while jockeying for position to help Team Mario win the race!